crabshank/Cheat-engine-tools/readme.md

 ## attachBpLog.lua

 #### Log registers at a breakpoint, then print those registers if another breakpoint is hit.
 Used to provide extra data from earlier in the program's execution.
 Set a breakpoint on code that you know runs before the breakpoint you set with Cheat Engine's GUI.
-Useful for shared opcodes.
+Useful for shared instructions.

 #### Currently only outputs 64-bit raw hex data.